TelosLabs/rails-world/README.md

 };
 ```

-### Logo

-To change the logos, replace the `main_logo.png` and `header_logo.png` files located in the `/app/assets/images` directory with your desired logo files.
-Ensure the new files have the same names to maintain compatibility with the existing code.

 ### Input Fields

 If you change the general app colors, you may also need to update the input fields' styles.
 Modify the `STYLES` hash in the form builder located at `/app/builders/application_form_builder.rb` as follows: